SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/usage-and-billing.md

 ![Tenant statistics](/images/users-guide/enterprise-tenant/et-subtenants-usage-statistics-microservice.png)

-For more details, refer to [Tenants > Tenant usage statistics](/reference/tenants/#tenant-usage-statistics) in the Reference guide.
+For more details, refer to [Tenants](https://cumulocity.com/api/#tag/Tenants) in the Cumulocity IoT OpenAPI Specification.
 Note that details are available only for daily usage.
 For a summary query only the sum of all issued requests is returned.

 #### Scaling